 If irregular or uneven wear occurs, it may signify a need to rotate your tires earlier than 6,000 miles.
 It should be noted, that a variety of factors can cause uneven treadwear including improper air pressure, suspension issues, vehicle alignment, rotation intervals and even wheel/tire imbalance.
 If your tires are showing signs of uneven wear, we recommend having your tires inspected by a qualified expert to determine the potential causes.

 Different Tire Rotation Patterns

-When rotating your tires, you should ensure that the air pressure has been set to the vehicle specifications for all of the tires, including the spare.
-If the tires on your vehicle are not the original equipment, they may require a different air pressure than that which is specified on the door placard.
+When rotating your tires, you should ensure that the tire air pressure has been set to the vehicle specifications for all of the tires, including the spare.
+If the tires on your vehicle are not the original equipment (OE), they may require a different air pressure than that which is specified on the door placard.
 Many vehicles have different air pressure requirements for the front and rear tires.
 When setting the air pressure in your temporary spare, keep in mind that it may require a much higher air pressure than standard passenger tires.
-Properly inflated tires help to ensure better handling, more even treadwear, and optimum fuel consumption.
+Properly inflated tires help to ensure better handling, even treadwear and even better fuel efficiency.